Overcliff Undercliff Track in Wentworth Falls

 Overcliff Track

-The Overcliff Track soon connects with the Valley of the Waters and the Empress Falls walking track, where you make a right turn heading towards the Conservation Hut.
+The Overcliff Track soon connects with the Valley of the Waters Track and the Empress Falls Track, where you make a right turn heading towards the Conservation Hut.

 This is quite a steep section, but it’s only short.